coldbox-templates/boxlang/readme.md

 ## Welcome to ColdBox

-ColdBox *Hierarchical* MVC is the de-facto enterprise-level [HMVC](https://en.wikipedia.org/wiki/Hierarchical_model%E2%80%93view%E2%80%93controller) framework for ColdFusion (CFML) and BoxLang developers.
+ColdBox *Hierarchical* MVC is the de-facto enterprise-level [HMVC](https://en.wikipedia.org/wiki/Hierarchical_model%E2%80%93view%E2%80%93controller) framework for BoxLang and CFML developers.
 It's professionally backed, conventions-based, modular, highly extensible, and productive.
 Getting started with ColdBox is quick and painless.
 ColdBox takes the pain out of development by giving you a standardized methodology for development with features such as:

 * [Conventions instead of configuration](https://coldbox.ortusbooks.com/getting-started/conventions)
 * [Modern URL routing](https://coldbox.ortusbooks.com/the-basics/routing)